Vishisht-rao/detecting-llm-written-reviews/README.md

 - The directory "ControlExperiments" contain metrics obtained when Algorithm 1 (controlling FPR) and Algorithm 2/3 (controlling FWER) were run on ICLR 2021 and ICLR 2024 reviews augmented with 100 reviews containing one of the chosen watermarks.

+- The directory "GCGResults" contains the results from the GCG experiments.
+The GCG algorithm was run on 20 examples each from two datasets, International Congress on Peer Review and Scientific Publication (PRC) 2022 abstracts and PeerRead papers.

-- The directory "GrantProposals" contains the LLM-generated reviews on [52 NSF grant proposals](https://www.ogrants.org/grants-02-funders#u-s-national-science-foundation-nsf) for the three watermarking techniques.
+- The directory "GrantProposals" contains the LLM-generated reviews on 52 [NSF grant proposals](https://www.ogrants.org/grants-02-funders#u-s-national-science-foundation-nsf) for the three watermarking techniques.
 ChatGPT 4o has been used to generate these reviews.

 - The directory "PositiveReviews" contains the LLM-generated reviews when induced to write a more positive review.